silky/chrisdone-homepage/posts/the-printer-haskell-deserves.markdown

 debugging and inspecting.
 This got me thinking about inspection and printers for Haskell data structures again.

-I've made several approaches for to haskell-mode.
+I've made several approaches for to haskell-mode in the past.

 * One which requires parsing the output of Show with Haskell and then printing that to s-expressions for Emacs to consume.
 This is generally